Welcome to Rhithm! 👋

 During a live session, you'll see your participants' check-in data populate in real time.
 After completing a check-in, participants will receive a recommended 1-3 minute video activity based on their responses.
 More information on starting, ending, and customizing sessions is available here.

-💡 Pro tip: Schedule sessions in advance if you know when you'd like to use Rhithm with your district -- you can even schedule recurring sessions!
+💡 Pro tip: Schedule sessions in advance if you know when you'd like to use Rhithm with your school -- you can even schedule recurring sessions or sessions on behalf of teachers!

-Once participants have completed a check-in, your dashboard will populate an at-a-glance view of their data, showing how regulated students, teachers, and administrators are and providing the ability to explore responses.
+Once participants have completed a check-in, your dashboard will populate an at-a-glance view of their data, showing how regulated students or teachers are and providing the ability to explore responses.

 Monitoring check-in data with Risk Alerts